eclipse-theia/theia/README-DomTerm.md

 provides a number of useful features beyond just starting a terminal emulator.
 For example the `domterm imgcat` sub-command lets you "print" an image to the current terminal.
-This and similar "client" sub-commands work.
+This and similar "client" sub-commands work under Theia's domterm embedding.

-The "server-side" features of the domterm program could be re-implemented in typescript/node, but it may make more sense to use the domterm command itself from theia.
-That gives us a lot of features already impleted: Session management (attach/save/detach);
+The domterm program has useful "server-side" features that could be re-implemented in typescript/node, but it may make more sense to use the domterm command itself from Theia.
+That gives us a lot of features already implented: Session management (attach/save/detach);
-handling of clicked links; flow control; watching and parsing the `setting.ini' preferences file (a more friendly syntax that JSON).
+handling of clicked links; flow control; watching and parsing the `settings.ini` preferences file (a more friendly syntax that JSON).

-Communication between the DomTerm JavaScript code and the domterm program usea a WebSocket, so it seems reasonable to provide a mode for the theia terminal to use the domterm program.
+Communication between the DomTerm JavaScript code and the domterm program usea a WebSocket, so it shouldn't be to hard to provide a mode for the Theia terminal to use the domterm program.
+(Using external `domterm`, if available, should be a user preference.)